 Holden Comprehensive Cancer Center University of Iowa Iowa City, Iowa

-Founded in 1980, the Holden Cancer Center at the University of Iowa received its NCI designation in 2000.
+Founded in 1980, the Holden Comprehensive Cancer Center at the University of Iowa received its NCI designation in 2000 and Comprehensive designation in 2001.
 The Center is dedicated to bringing the finest cancer care and research to Iowa and beyond.
 Holden ensures that all the cancer research, clinical service, and education at Iowa are interdependent.

 Outreach to the people of Iowa is an important component of the Center’s activities.
-Holden provides information through its Cancer Information Service to patients, their families, and health professionals.
-In addition, there are a number of cancer support groups that meet regularly in local communities.
-The Center also includes many patients in its active program of Phase I and Phase II clinical trials.
+Holden provides information about cancer to patients, their families, and health professionals.
+It has a leadership role in the Iowa Cancer Consortium, a statewide cancer control partnership.

 * This profile was provided by the Holden Comprehensive Cancer Center.